 a) the relevant rules of the International Telecommunication Regulations (ITRs) regarding the integrity of numbering resources;

-b) the instructions in the resolutions adopted by plenipotentiary conferences relevant for the stability of numbering plans, especially the ITU-T E.164 plan, and in particular in Resolution 133 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, where it resolves to instruct the Secretary-General and the Directors of the Bureaux: "to take any necessary action to ensure the sovereignty of ITU Member States with regard to Recommendation ITU-T E.164 numbering plans whatever the application in which they are used",noting
+b) the instructions in the resolutions adopted by plenipotentiary conferences relevant for the stability of numbering and identification plans, especially the ITU-T E.164 and E.212 plans, and in particular in Resolution 133 (Rev. Busan, 2014) of the Plenipotentiary Conference, where it resolves to instruct the Secretary-General and the Directors of the Bureaux: "to take any necessary action to ensure the sovereignty of ITU Member States with regard to Recommendation ITU-T E.164 numbering plans whatever the application in which they are used",

+recognizing further

+a) that numbering, naming addressing and identifications (NNAI) resources are limited natural resources in the context of the current and foreseeable medium-long term infrastructures and facilities; and could be subject to scarcity if not efficiently utilized;

+b) that building trust in the reserved, assigned and allocated NNAI resources for each country is an important issue to ensure global telecommunication interconnectivity, and to support efforts in combating misuse and misappropriation of these resources,

+noting

 a) that the procedures governing the allocation and management of international numbering, naming, addressing and identification (NNAI) resources and related codes (e.g. new telephone country codes, telex destination codes, signalling area/network codes, data country codes, mobile country codes, identification) are laid down in the relevant Recommendations in the ITU-T E-, ITU-T F-, ITU-T Q- and ITU-T X-series;